Viewing Map Data

 Sharing this data with neighboring towns can be a great help in identifying and resolving edge cases where premises in one town are served by poles in another town.

 WG&E or other design contractors might supply you with an AutoCad file (.dwg) for viewing.
 There are several ways to view this without having to purchase the expensive AutoCad software.
 AutoDesk, the maker of AutoCad, offers several viewers at https://www.autodesk.com/products/dwg/viewers.
 Unfortunately, these only run on Windows.
-Another alternative which works on all platforms is the AutoDesk Online Viewer .
+Another alternative that works on all platforms is the AutoDesk Online Viewer .
 You can set up a free account and use it in your browsers.
 You upload and save the dwg file and do your markup online.
-This is stored in the cloud and you can create links to marked up areas for others to view.
+There’s a 30-day count down, but you can keep extending it indefinitely.
+This is stored in the cloud so you can share it by sending the supplied link URL to anyone.
+By clicking on “Comments” in the upper right, a side bar opens on the right where you can create and store markups with the Markup link and tools at the bottom of the window.
+When you save these, you can create screenshots or send share links to marked up areas for others to view.
 Also, there are viewers for iPad and other tablets with both free and pro versions.
 The free viewers do allow markup, but not actual editing.

 Craig Martin of Shutesbury has created an online tool for finding nearest neighbor pole and premise distances.
 You can access it at: GPS Coordinate Neighbor Finder.